JonJagger/cyber-dojo/readme.txt

    collaboratively.
 o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about cyber-dojo and have provided lots of help right from the very early days.
-   Mike Sutton too.
-Olve, Mike, Johannes and Mike - I really appreciate all your help and encouragement.
+   Mike Sutton and Michel Grootjans too.
+Olve, Mike, Johannes, Mike and Michel - I really appreciate all your help and encouragement.
 o) James Grenning uses Cyber-Dojo a lot, via his own Turnkey S3 cloud servers.
    James, you've been an awesome "customer".
 Thanks.